Dissolved Oxygen Analyzer Working Principle

 Galvanic Dissolved Oxygen Sensors

-The anode of the Galvanic Dissolved Oxygen Sensor is usually zinc, lead, or other active metal, and the cathode is silver or other precious metal.
+The anode of the galvanic dissolved oxygen sensor is usually zinc, lead, or another active metal, and the cathode is silver or another precious metal.
 The electrolyte solution can be sodium hydroxide, sodium chloride, or another inert electrolyte.
-The electrochemical response of the galvanic oxygen sensor is very similar to that of the polarograph oxygen sensor, but does not require a separate constant potential.
+The electrochemical response of the galvanic oxygen sensor is very similar to that of the polarograph oxygen sensor but does not require a separate constant potential.

-The different electrodes are self-polarized and the electrons move internally from the anode to the cathode.
+The different electrodes are self-polarized, and the electrons move internally from the anode to the cathode.
 The cathode remains inert, functions only to transfer electrons, and does not interfere with the reaction.
 This oxidizes the anode and reduces oxygen on the surface of the cathode.
-Due to this effect, a current starts flowing which can be converted to a proportional 4 mA to 20 mA or other signal using a suitable transmitter.
+Due to this effect, a current starts flowing, which can be converted to a proportional 4 mA to 20 mA or other signal using a suitable transmitter.

 Polarographic Dissolved Oxygen Sensors

 The electrodes are polarized by a constant voltage from the cathode to the anode (needed between 0.4V and 1.2V to reduce oxygen).
-When the electrons move in the opposite direction of the current, the anode is positively polarized and the cathode is negatively polarized.
+When the electrons move in the opposite direction of the current, the anode is positively polarized, and the cathode is negatively polarized.

 This polarization occurs when electrons move from the anode to the cathode through the internal circuitry of the wire.
 As oxygen diffuses through the membrane, the molecules of the cathode decrease, and the electrical signal increases.

 The polarization potential remains constant while the sensor detects the change in current caused by the reduction of dissolved oxygen.
 As more oxygen passes through the membrane and decreases, the current measured by the Polarograph Dissolved Oxygen sensor increases.
-A measurable current is produced which is converted to a suitable signal using a transmitter.
+A measurable current is produced and converted to a suitable signal using a transmitter.

 2. Optical Sensors

 An optical dissolved oxygen sensor measures the interaction of oxygen with a particular luminescent dye.
 When exposed to blue light, these dyes are excited (electrons acquire energy) and emit light when the electrons return to their normal energy state.
-In the presence of dissolved oxygen, oxygen molecules interact with the dye, limiting or altering the wavelength returned.
+In dissolved oxygen, oxygen molecules interact with the dye, limiting or altering the wavelength returned.

 The optical dissolved oxygen sensor can measure either the intensity or the lifetime of the luminescence because oxygen affects both.